microsoft/vscode-docs/docs/copilot/getting-started-chat.md

 ## Congratulations

-Congratulations, you've successfully used the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension to have AI-powered conversations about your improving or explaining your code, and about finding your way around VS Code.
+Congratulations, you successfully used the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension to have AI-powered conversations about your improving or explaining your code, and about finding your way around VS Code.

 Next, learn more about the features in GitHub Copilot in VS Code in the [GitHub Copilot Overview](/docs/copilot/overview.md).